 Right now, if someone wants to earn a college degree in music, she/he most likely needs to have had several years of private lessons just to get into a program.
 That means that only students who can afford music lessons in high school will be able to study music in college.
 If your rates are too high, you won't be able to help these folks.
 And you should also think about whether you want all of your students to be wealthy, or if you want to work folks from a variety of income levels.

-Remember that to run a small business, you will need to pay for your business licenses, studio rent, taxes, phone, internet, advertising, transportation, equipment, research, office supplies, postage, etc. Don’t forget that these important costs should also be reflected in your tuition.
+Remember that to run a small business, you will need to pay for your studio rent, business licenses, business insurance, federal/state/city/business taxes, health insurance, phone, internet, advertising, transportation, equipment, research, office supplies, postage, etc. These costs can sometimes eat up 10% or more of your gross income.
+Don't forget that these important costs should also be reflected in your tuition.

-My opinion is that professional guitar teachers in Seattle should be somewhere between $70-$140/hour.
-Get lots of other opinions, really think hard about your value, and think of how you will sell that value.
+My opinion is that professional guitar teachers in Seattle should be somewhere between $80-$150/hour.
+Get lots of other opinions, really think hard about your value, and think of how your students will see your value.

 My Teaching Rate Considerations:

 - Group Classes (2009 - present)